-The algorithm ranks “like” less than “love”, pronouns of ownership when speaking about a product (ex: “My race car” vs “The race car” or “My marketing agency Gate 39 Media” vs “Gate 39 Media”), etc. “This makes sense because this metric can capture the engagement and emotion fans and customers have towards a sport or event.
+The algorithm ranks “like” less than “love”, pronouns of ownership when speaking about a product (ex: “My racecar” vs “The race car” or “My marketing agency Gate 39 Media” vs “Gate 39 Media”), etc. “This makes sense because this metric can capture the engagement and emotion fans and customers have towards a sport or event.
 It also makes sense in that this SEI™ has proven to link to and be highly correlated to brand sales across a number of different businesses.”

 Tracking Incoming Leads – Digitally

-A CRM like HubSpot, becomes the key component for this part of your sponsorship equation.
+A CRM like HubSpot becomes the key component for this part of your sponsorship equation.

 On race days or game days, is there an uptick in traffic to your website?
 I’m sure there is, if not on the day of, but in the coming days as pictures surface, people start to wonder, “what does that company do?”
-Does your website have various calls-to-action to intrigue visitors to sign-up for a newsletter or contact you to learn more about your company?
+Does your website have various calls to action to intrigue visitors to sign-up for a newsletter or contact you to learn more about your company?
 If not, that is a wasted lead walking out the virtual door.

 Your website is intriguing, and a potential prospect wants to learn more and submits a form.
-HubSpot has built in workflows to automatically direct these leads to the correct individuals within your company based on the prospect’s input.
+HubSpot has built-in workflows to automatically direct these leads to the correct individuals within your company based on the prospect’s input.

 HubSpot can help classify a prospect as being a marketing qualified lead or a sales qualified lead based on different criteria you set up, and the system can automatically pass these leads off to sales, or directly to sales for a one-to-one follow-up.
 Talk about timesaving.

-This process eliminates the manual transfer of leads, ties qualified leads back to campaigns (or sponsorships) and allows for an automated process to take hold.
+This process eliminates the manual transfer of leads, ties qualified leads back to campaigns (or sponsorships), and allows for an automated process to take hold.

 Tracking Incoming Leads – Offline

-There are some events as part of your sponsorship which may not lead directly to a digital engagement to track.
+There are some events as part of your sponsorship that may not lead directly to a digital engagement to track.
 For example, attending a tradeshow with the racecar as part of the booth setup or receiving a list of sponsors and contacts of the entire Little League organization.

 A CRM is not normally built to track offline as a source for leads, however, it can be done.

 A well-known insurance payment platform client of ours was able to accomplish this, not with a racecar sponsorship, but with tradeshow leads.
-Regardless of the industry you are in, tradeshows and networking events are a staple.
+Regardless of the industry, you are in, tradeshows and networking events are a staple.

-Utilizing HubSpot, this company took a long hard look at their data set.
+Utilizing HubSpot, this company took a long hard look at its data set.
 How were leads being categorized currently?
 HubSpot has a category for everything digital from social media to organic channels, but only one category for offline leads.